-In order to develop appropriate treatments and vaccines to combat the novel coronavirus, otherwise known as SARS-CoV-2 or COVID-19, researchers around the world have carefully examined every microscopic component of this potent virus.
+In order to develop appropriate treatments and vaccines to combat the novel coronavirus, otherwise known as severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), researchers around the world have carefully examined every microscopic component of this potent virus.

 Image Credit: Kateryna Kon/Shutterstock.com

 This research has led to the discovery that the furin protease may play a key role in facilitating the entry of the SARS-CoV-2 into human cells.

 What is protease?

 The term protease is used to describe a large group of diverse hydrolytic enzymes.
 Proteases are often characterized by their active site structure, specific reaction mechanisms, and site of action.

 Like many other enzymes, proteases can participate in a wide range of both biochemical and physiological processes throughout the body that directly impact the function of individual cells, as well as the organism as a whole.

 Some specific roles of proteases in the body include nutrition maintenance, protein turnover, growth, adaptation, regulation, sporulation, germination, disease, and eventually death.
 It is estimated that the human genome encodes more than 550 different proteases.

 Originally identified in 1990, furin is a cellular endoprotease that proteolytically activates many proprotein substrates ranging from pathogenic agents to growth factors, receptors, and extracellular matrix proteins.